A workspace is a shared folder that is created by an administrator, and includes the following features:

 If you add files to folders that other people have shared, this does not affect your quota usage.
 The newly-added files or folders are considered as a part of the owner's quota usage.

-Contents of the workspace are not deleted even if the manager's or inSync administrator's account is deleted.
-For example, when manager or inSync administrator leave the organization.
+Contents of the workspace are not deleted even if the manager's or administrator's account is deleted.
+For example, when the manager or the administrator leave the organization.
 The collaborators can continue to access the data, because the data does not get deleted.